 Can I invest in mid-term volatility?

 - There are 3 ETPs that hold at least some of their assets in mid-term VIX Futures.
 Specifically:

 - Hybrids that hold a portion of their assets in mid-term futures: XVZ

 - See Volatility Tickers for the full list of USA volatility related ETPs, their websites, prospectus, etc.

 - For a mid-term volatility investment strategy that utilizes the VIX for timing see Taming Inverse Volatility with a Simple Ratio.

 What does it mean when mid-term volatility futures are in contango?

-- Contango is a futures market term signifying that contracts with more time until expiration are more expensive than shorter term contracts.
-In commodities markets (e.g., natural gas) this is the typical state if supply and demand are in balance and the product has carrying costs (e.g., storage).
+- Contango is a futures market term signifying that contracts with more time until expiration are more expensive than shorter-term contracts.
+In commodities markets (e.g., natural gas) this is the typical state if supply and demand are in balance and the product has carry costs (e.g., storage).

 How often are mid-term VIX Futures in contango?